 News that presidential aspirant Sen. Marco Rubio (R-Florida) joined fellow presidential candidate Sen. Lindsey Graham (R-South Carolina) in submitting legislation to outlaw state legalized online gaming should come as no surprise by those who have watched Rubio courtship of Las Vegas billionaire Sheldon Adelson, the bill’s primary supporter and beneficiary.
 What should come as a surprise is the apparent lack of understanding of the actual intent, purpose and affect of the legislation by those who introduced the legislation on behalf of the casino mogul.
 Their statements supporting the bill make little sense when one actually reads the legal language that happens to have been originally drafted by Adelson’s lobbyist.

 Proponents of the legislation argue the bill stops the proliferation of gambling online.
 They use poll-tested fear language that claiming without their efforts, “Your home could be a casino,” “Your kids smartphone could be a casino,” and “The FBI can’t do anything to stop it right now.”
 Scary stuff.
-But the bill does absolutely nothing with regard to the thousands of readily available off-shore online gaming websites proliferate the Internet.
+But the bill does absolutely nothing with regard to the thousands of readily available off-shore online gaming websites and bingo websites that proliferate the Internet.
 They will remain whether the bill passes or not.
 The legislation prohibits states from legalizing online gaming for their residents, something that New Jersey and other states have done, shredding the Tenth Amendment by overturn state laws (source: https://www.spinathon.com).

 When pressed to defend his decision to carry Adelson’s water by stating, Rubio meekly said, “Vegas is Las Vegas.
 They have a right in Las Vegas to have any gambling and whatever Wizard Slots Wizard Slots they want.
 They have laws.
 They have legislators.
 They can vote on what they want or don’t want.
 In Florida, I have a long history of opposing expansion of gambling.
 When you talk about online gambling, that comes into Florida.
 That is potentially people, including young people, who are going to go online and gamble and lose money.
 I just don’t believe that’s the right approach for our country.”